How to Become an Alabama School Counselor

 Where are you on your quest to become an Alabama School Counselor?

 Explore the information below and learn how you can become a school counselor in Alabama.
-Some of the information below may be subject to change.
-In order to make sure you have the most current information, please feel free to contact your school counseling education program advisor or contact the Alabama Department of Education licensing department at (334) 242-9977.
+Contact your school counseling education program advisor or the Alabama Department of Education Teacher Education & Certification Section at (334) 242-9977 with any questions.

 I’m a High School Graduate…